Will the Circle Be Unbroken?

 Carter was a founding member of country music’s legendary Carter family, and his new lyrics for the song told the story of the death and funeral of the narrator’s mother.
 The Carter family sang their version as part of their shows for years.
 Then June Carter married Johnny Cash, and he took the song to an even wider audience.
 From there, the Carter version has been covered by some of the biggest names in music history, including Roy Acuff, Bill Monroe, Jerry Lee Lewis, Bob Dylan, Joan Baez, Willie Nelson, the Neville Brothers, and the Allman Brothers band.

 In answer to the song’s question, let me say that as important as your earthly family is, it pales in significance to your membership (or lack of it) in God’s eternal family.
-Despite what a million movies, television shows, books, and songs — to say nothing of the entire Mormon religion with its false doctrine of “celestial marriage” — tell us, earthly relationships do not extend into the afterlife.
-I will know Tonya in heaven, but she won’t be my wife.
-I will know Ryan and Royce as well, but they won’t be my sons.
+Despite what a million movies, television shows, books, and songs tell us — to say nothing of the entire Mormon religion with its false doctrine of “celestial marriage” — earthly relationships do not extend into the afterlife.
+I will know my wife Tonya in heaven, but she won’t be my wife.
+I will know my sons, but they won’t be my sons.
 I will know my mom and dad, but they won’t be my parents.
 I will know my brother, but he won’t be my brother.
 These relationships won’t be inferior to what they are now; they’ll just be different.
 Not worse.
 Better.
 Everything in heaven is better.

-What’s key, though, is that we will all be there.
+What’s key, though, is that all these people I have mentioned will be there.
 And why will we all be there?
 Will it be because everybody ends up in heaven?
 No. Will it be because we were such a tight-knit group on earth?
 No. Will it be because our love spans the test of time across the ages?
 No. We will all be there because each of us, as an individual, has placed saving belief in Jesus Christ and thereby become a Christian.
 That’s how one becomes a part of the eternal family of God.
 Consider the following passages (all from the N.K.J.V.):

-- And He stretched out His hand toward His disciples and said, “Here are My mothers and My brothers!
+• And He stretched out His hand toward His disciples and said, “Here are My mothers and My brothers!
 For whoever does the will of My Father in heaven (He explains in John 6:40 that this will equates to receiving eternal life by believing in Him) is My brother and sister and mother.”
-(Matthew 12:48-50)
+(Matthew 12:48-50, explanation mine)

-These passages all teach the same thing.
-They teach that placing life-changing, eternity-altering, soul-saving belief in Jesus Christ is how you become a part of the family of God.
-And what’s truly fascinating are the three ways by which the Bible analogizes the Christian becoming a part of that family.
+These passages all teach the same thing, which is that placing life-changing, eternity-altering, soul-saving belief in Jesus Christ is how you become a part of the family of God.
+And did you know there are no less than three ways by which the Bible analogizes the Christian becoming a part of that family?
 Let’s look at each of the three.

 First, to place saving belief in Jesus is to become a “born again” “babe in Christ.”
 This means that the Christian is (in a very real sense) born into the family of God.
 As we read in John 3:3: